AcxelCalle/portafolio-data-science/CreditRiskWithPowerBI/README.md

 ### 4. Default Demographic Profiling
 The dashboard features cross-filtering capabilities to analyze how housing status (Rent, Mortgage, Own), credit history length, and assigned risk grades (A-G) directly impact a client's probability of default.

----
-*This project demonstrates the ability to merge traditional corporate business intelligence with the quantitative rigor of statistical data science.*